macu/dynamic-stylesheet-js/README.md

 Arrays are supported; entries may be either `'propertyName: value'` strings, `/* comments */`, or nested rulesets.

+Comments may also appear as keys in object rulesets, where the value indicates whether to output the comment.

 ## Usage

 [See demo](https://macu.github.io/dynamic-stylesheet-js/demo.html)